yernauxalex/astralspotify/README.md

 ## Todo list 🌟

 - [x] Display the top artists all time of the user
-- [x] Redirect to the user page on Spotify
+- [x] Redirect to the artist page on Spotify
 - [ ] Choose between the top artists of last 4 weeks or last 6 months instead of all time
 - [ ] Let the user vote for the best matching sign / music genre (backend+db needed)